Lavkesh Dwivedi

 University of Hyderabad, Computer Science

-Moving from Orai to Hyderabad for this was the first real step out.
-University of Hyderabad is one of India's top research institutions and the computer science program was genuinely rigorous.
-Algorithms, systems programming, data structures, software architecture.
-That foundation still shows up in how I think.
+Moving from Orai to Hyderabad for this degree was the first real step out of the place I'd grown up, and it's the one I look back on as the move that quietly set the rest in motion.
+The University of Hyderabad is one of India's top research institutions and the computer science programme was genuinely rigorous, with algorithms, systems programming, data structures, and software architecture all taught with the unspoken assumption that you would actually need them later, and they were right.
+That foundation still shows up in how I think about problems today, even on stacks that didn't exist when I was sitting in those classrooms.

 2004 – 2007